byjg/php-micro-orm/docs/the-literal-object.md

 # The Literal Object

-When you are querying or update the database, the parameters you pass are parsed to avoid SQL Injection.
+When you are querying or updating the database, the parameters you pass are parsed to avoid SQL Injection.

-Sometimes you need to pass a literal value to the database.
-For example, you need to pass a function like `NOW()` or `CURRENT_TIMESTAMP` to the database.
+The main reason to use literals is when you want to use database functions (like `NOW()` or `CURRENT_TIMESTAMP`) or reference other fields from the table in your queries or updates.
+Literals allow these expressions to be passed directly to the database without being treated as regular string values.

 To pass a literal value you need to use the `Literal` object.